 - To select a series of video clips, you can also click on the first clip you want to select, then, while holding the Shift key, click on the last clip you want to select.
-This will select all clips between the two clips you clicked on, inclusively. - 2.
-Do one of the following: - Right-click on the selection and select Delete Selected Clips. - Press Del (Windows) or (macOS).
+This will select all clips between the two clips you clicked on, inclusively. - To select several video clips, press and hold Ctrl (Windows/Linux) or # (macOS), then click on each clip you want to select. - 2.
+Do one of the following: - Right-click on the selection and select Delete Selected Clips. - Press Del (Windows) or